vkatari10/trading-bot/src/alpaca_api/README.md

 ## positions.py

-This file contains the method to view and close current positions.
+This file contains the methods to view and close current positions.

 # Notes